-Important Notice Regarding the Availability of Proxy Materials for the Stockholders Meeting to be held on July 30, 2019:

-The Proxy Statement, Proxy Card and the 2019 Annual Report to Stockholders are available at the Investors tab of www.prestigeconsumerhealthcare.com

-Please detach along perforated line and mail in the envelope provided IF you are not voting via the Internet.

-R" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
-IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
-To elect seven directors to serve until the 2019 Annual Meeting of Stockholders.
-NOMINEES: Ronald M. Lombardi John E. Byom Gary E. Costley Sheila A. Hopkins James M. Jenness Natale S. Ricciardi Christopher J. Coughlin 2.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholders Meeting to be held on July 30, 2019: and the 2019 Annual Report to Stockholders b of www.prestigeconsumerhealthcare.com Please detach along perforated line and mail in the envelope provided IF you are not voting via the Internet.
+P 000000000000000 9 073019 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3, PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 To elect seven directors to serve until the 2019 Annual Meeting of Stockholders.
+NOMINEES: O Ronald M. Lombardi FOR AGAINST ABSTAIN 2.
 To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Consumer Healthcare Inc. for the fiscal year ending March 31, 2020.
-3. Say on Pay - An advisory vote on the resolution to approve the compensation of Prestige Consumer Healthcare Inc.'s named executive officers.
-4. To transact such other business as may properly come before the Annual Meeting and any postponement or adjournment thereof.
+O John E. Byom Gary E. Costley Shella A. Hopkins James M. Jenness 3.
+Say on Pay - An advisory vote on the resolution to approve the compensation of Prestige Consumer Healthcare Inc.'s named executive officers.
+FOR ALL EXCEPT (See instructions below) ONatale S. Ricciardi Christopher J. Coughlin To transact such other business as may properly come before the Annual Meeting and any postponement or adjournment thereof.
 This proxy, when properly executed, will be voted in the manner directed by the undersigned stockholder.
 If no direction is made, this proxy will be voted FOR all nominees in Proposal 1 and FOR Proposals 2 and 3.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fil in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Oate: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held joint Signature of Stockholder Date: Date: title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized of officer, giving full title as such.
+Signature of Stockholder Date: Signature of Stockholder Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held joint tills as such if the signer is a corporation, clease sign full corporate name by duly authorized. ly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full tille as such.
 If signer is a partnership, please sign in partnership name by authorized person.